DarkMasterMan0/DMMod/README.md

     * set "levelreq" to 1
     * set "group" to 501
     * set "mod1code1" to red-dmg%, set "mod1min" and "mod1max" to 5/5 (5% PDR)

-hireling.txt
+* hireling.txt
-Barbarian (Frenzy)
+  * Barbarian (Frenzy)
--swapped all stats from "Skill2" through "LvlPerLvl2" and "Skill3" through "LvlPerLvl3" (swapped Iron Skin and Taunt location on Frenzy Act 5 merc skill list)
+    * swapped all stats from "Skill2" through "LvlPerLvl2" and "Skill3" through "LvlPerLvl3" (swapped Iron Skin and Taunt location on Frenzy Act 5 merc skill list)
--changed "Skill3" to Double Swing from Taunt (Frenzy A5 mercs now use Double Swing instead of Taunt due to Frenzy synergy changes)
+    * changed "Skill3" to Double Swing from Taunt (Frenzy A5 mercs now use Double Swing instead of Taunt due to Frenzy synergy changes)
--changed "Mode2" to 4 from 5 (changes Double Swing animation type to attacking from casting) -decreased "Level3" to 4/7/9 from 7/13/17 (Double Swing starting level reduced to 3/6/8 from 7/13/17) -decreased "LvlPerLvl3" to 3 from 6 (Double Swing leveling halved)
+    * changed "Mode2" to 4 from 5 (changes Double Swing animation type to attacking from casting)
+    * decreased "Level3" to 4/7/9 from 7/13/17 (Double Swing starting level reduced to 3/6/8 from 7/13/17)
+    * decreased "LvlPerLvl3" to 3 from 6 (Double Swing leveling halved)

-itemstatcost.txt
+* itemstatcost.txt
--increased armorclass_vs_hth "Save Bits" to 9 from 8 (increased range of defense vs melee to 0-511 from 0-255) -increased maxfireresist, maxlightresist, maxcoldresist, and maxpoisonresist "Save Bits" to 6 from 5 and changed "Save Add" to 30 from 0 (increases range of maximum fire/light/cold/poison resist to -30-33 from 0-31)
+  * increased armorclass_vs_hth "Save Bits" to 9 from 8 (increased range of defense vs melee to 0-511 from 0-255)
+  * increased maxfireresist, maxlightresist, maxcoldresist, and maxpoisonresist "Save Bits" to 6 from 5 and changed "Save Add" to 30 from 0 (increases range of maximum fire/light/cold/poison resist to -30-33 from 0-31)
--increased poisonmindam and poisonmaxdam "Save Bits" to 11 from 10 (increased range of poison damage bitrate to 0-2047 from 0-1023)
+  * increased poisonmindam and poisonmaxdam "Save Bits" to 11 from 10 (increased range of poison damage bitrate to 0-2047 from 0-1023)
--increased hpregen "Save Bits" to 7 from 6 and changed "Save Add" to 50 from 30 (increased range of replenish life to -50-77 from -30-33)
+  * increased hpregen "Save Bits" to 7 from 6 and changed "Save Add" to 50 from 30 (increased range of replenish life to -50-77 from -30-33)
--increased item_attackertakeslightdamage "Save Bits" to 8 from 5 (increased range of attacker takes lightning damage to 0-255 from 0-31)
+  * increased item_attackertakeslightdamage "Save Bits" to 8 from 5 (increased range of attacker takes lightning damage to 0-255 from 0-31)

-item_heavenlyburden
+  * item_heavenlyburden
--added new entry for "item_heavenlyburden" (cloned row 155) -set "*ID" to 361
+    * added new entry for "item_heavenlyburden" (cloned row 155)
+    * set "*ID" to 361
--set "Add" and "Multiply" to blank
+    * set "Add" and "Multiply" to blank
--set "1.09-Save Bits" to blank
+    * set "1.09-Save Bits" to blank
--set "descpriority" to 1
+    * set "descpriority" to 1
--set "descfunc" to 19
+    * set "descfunc" to 19
--set "descstrpos" and "descstrneq" to ModStrHeavenlyBurden (see item-modifiers.json)
+    * set "descstrpos" and "descstrneq" to ModStrHeavenlyBurden (see item-modifiers.json)

 magicprefix.txt
 Defense